 Losing weight may be one of the most helpful things to improve insulin sensitivity.
-Recent research suggests that losing even five to seven percent of body weight can reduce a person's risk of developing diabetes by up to 58 percent over three years.
-For someone around 200 pounds, that’s only 10-14 pounds to gain that significant benefit.
+Recent research suggests that losing five to seven percent of body weight can reduce a person's risk of developing diabetes by up to 58 percent over three years.
+For someone around 200 pounds, that’s only 10 to 14 pounds to gain that significant benefit.

-Making lifestyle changes that include a healthy diet and increased physical activity can offer additional benefits and help promote that desired weight loss.
+Making lifestyle changes that include a healthy diet and appropriate physical activity can offer additional benefits and help promote that desired weight loss.

 How many and what type of carbs to eat is a hot topic when it comes to improving blood sugar and encouraging weight loss.
 There are a lot of differing viewpoints on this, and finding out your own unique carb threshold can take some time.